driver733/blog/_posts/2018/07/2018-07-27-props-file.md

 ---

 John is a newcomer to Java and has faced the need to save key-value pairs to a file.
-John has not seen the [Properties] class before, so while trying to find it he expects code like this...
+John reaches stackoverflow for help and find the JDK [Properties] class...

 <!--more-->

+John has not seen it before, so as he opens it, he expects to see code like this.

 ```java